zeusdeux/use-is-in-viewport/Readme.md

 Please note that this hook declares `react` and as _peer dependency_.
 Therefore, you must have `react` installed to use this package.

+**Note**: This hook relies on [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and hence if you want to use it in a browser that doesn't support it, the onus of shipping the polyfill is on the developer.

-Please [open an issue](https://github.com/zeusdeux/use-is-in-viewport/issues/new) if this default causes a problem in your application.
+Please [open an issue](https://github.com/zeusdeux/use-is-in-viewport/issues/new) if these defaults cause a problem in your application.

 ## API